Thursday, 25 September 2014

 On the following morning, Miriam's body was found by a ploughman at Holt Lane (then classed as Gateacre, part of Woolton, but now Netherley).
 A handkerchief was stuffed into her mouth and string tied tightly around her neck and when her body was removed to Princes Park mortuary it was found that there had been no signs of a struggle with her clothing and hair in perfect position.

 A search was immediately launched for Ernest, who was due to arrive back at his barracks in southern England by 10am the next day.
-Initially the police feared that something awful may have happened to him but on the Saturday afternoon news came through that his body had been found in a public toilets in Bristol.
+Initially, the police feared that something awful may have happened to him but on the Saturday afternoon news came through that his body had been found in a public toilet in Bristol.
 In his pockets were letters addressed to Miriam and her father threatening suicide.

 An inquest into Ernest's death returned a verdict of 'suicide by unsound mind', it being suggested that he may have suspected his wife of having an affair.
-Miriam's funeral was held on 24th May at Huyton Church with an internment in the cemetery.
+Miriam's funeral was held on 24th May at Huyton Church with an interment in the cemetery.

 No comments: